CFT2111/Responsive-Web-Design/README.md

     * industry
     * sport
     * famous-people
 * Add some padding to each block.
-It's probably a good idea to also change the ```box-sizing``` to be ```border-box```.
-This tells the browser to include padding and borders in the width of elements.
-See https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing for more info.

 * Add a viewport meta tag to the head of document.
 ```
 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```
-* Refresh the page and make sure you can see the effect of the viewport tag.

 * Now think about using some simple media queries to specify additional CSS rules
   * Using the browser resize the page and pick a breakpoint.
 As a guideline, a column should be approx. 8-10 words in width.
   * Create a new CSS file